kcri-tz/kcri-cge-bap/README.md

 four 8 core, 32GB Dell Precision M4700 laptop workstations.

 As the BAP evolved, its workflow logic became unwieldy and was factored out into a simple generic mechanism.
-That code is now in the `src/cgeflow` package, whereas all BAP-specifics (workflow definitions and service shims) are in the `src/kcribap` package.
+That code is now in <https://github.com/zwets/picoline>
+whereas all BAP-specifics (the workflow definitions and service shims) are in the `src/kcri/bap` package.

 The next generation BAP "2.0" is under development at CGE, and is based on the NextFlow workflow control engine.
 We envisage migrating KCRI BAP to that